 39.4.7 If Adjusted Monthly Base Rent exceeds the fair market rental rate for the Premises, Lessor shall notify Lessee in writing of the Adjusted Monthly Base Rent.
 Such notice shall include all the data used by Lessor in calculating the Adjusted Monthly Base Rent.
-In the event that Adjusted Monthly Base Rent is not determined prior to the commencement to any year during the Option Term, Lessee shall continue to pay to Lessor the monthly Base Rent and that the same exceeds the fair market rental rate for the Premises.
+In the event that Adjusted Monthly Base Rent is not determined prior to the commencement to any year during the Option Term, Lessee shall continue to pay to Lessor the monthly base rent last in effect until Lessee is notified of the Adjusted Monthly Base Rent and that the same exceeds the fair market rental rate for the Premises.
 Upon such notice, Lessee shall commence paying Adjusted Monthly Base Rent at the time the next monthly base rent payment is due, at which time Lessee shall also reimburse Lessor for the difference between the amount of rental paid during such interim period and the amount of the Adjusted Monthly Base Rent for said period.